dominictristram/dominictristram.github.io/_posts/2018-02-10-labour-tactical-voting.md

 I pointed this out to the local Labour party and their councillor.
 Their attitude was 'So what?'.

-'Such is politis!', you probalby say, shrugging your shoulders.
+'Such is politics!', you probably say, shrugging your shoulders.
 'Just let it go!'.
 Well, I would, but I feel that it's important to shine a light on this spin and dishonesty.
-Labour, and Jeremy Corbyn in particular, like to talk about a 'new kind of politics' based on honesty where voters decide how to vote on policy and issues, rather than dodgy leaflets, half-truths and deceptive statistics.
+Labour, and Jeremy Corbyn in particular, like to talk about a 'new kind of politics' based on honesty where voters decide how to vote based on policy and issues, rather than dodgy leaflets, half-truths and deceptive statistics.
 They have not changed.
 They are guilty of doing the exact thing they criticise others for.